percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 Removal
 ================================================================================

-* The `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_ is no longer supported for all MongoDB versions starting from this version of the Operator.
+* The `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_
+  is no longer supported for all MongoDB versions starting from this version of the Operator.
 MMAPv1 was already deprecated by MongoDB for a long time.
   WiredTiger is the default storage engine since MongoDB 3.2, and MMAPv1 was completely removed in MongoDB 4.2.

+  .. note:: Upgrade of the Operator from 1.5.0 to 1.6.0 will fail if MMAPv1 is
+     used, but MongoDB cluster will continue to run.
+It is recommended to migrate your clusters to WiredTiger engine before the upgrade.